 Pursuant to the Investment Advisory Agreement, Fairfax is required to provide a Chief Executive Officer, Chief Financial Officer and Corporate Secretary to us.
 For so long as the Investment Advisory Agreement remains in effect, all compensation paid to our Chief Executive Officer, Chief Financial Officer and Corporate Secretary will be borne by Fairfax.
 In addition, all compensation payable to our Vice President and VP, Corporate Affairs is borne by Fairfax.
-For the year ended December 31, 2019, we incurred \$27.5 million payable to the Portfolio Advisor with respect to the Administration and Advisory Fee and \$nil with respect to the Performance Fee.
+For the year ended December 31, 2020, we incurred \$33.9 million payable to the Portfolio Advisor with respect to the Administration and Advisory Fee and and \$5.2 million with respect to the Performance Fee (which was settled on March 5, 2021 through the issuance to Fairfax of subordinate voting shares of the Company).
 Please see "Investment Advisory Agreement".